-To save the running configuration to the working directory, enter the copy running-config working or write memory command at the prompt, as shown:
+To save the running configuration to the working directory, enter the copy running-config working or write memory, or copy flash-syncro command at the prompt.
+A trap is raised to enforce a poll whenever a configuration file is saved.
+The configuration changes that are not committed are not detected by the switch until these commands are applied as follows: